Troyanovsky/AI-Professional-Prompts/README.md

 ### Social Media Strategist: A social media strategist to help you review and improve your social media strategy.

 ### SEO Specialist: An SEO specialist to help you review and improve your SEO strategy for your website.
 (Recommended to use with Web Browsing Plug-in)

+### Picky Boss Doc Reviewer: A picky boss to help you review and improve your work document.